 Our Journey Home

-The new London Children’s Museum will occupy 36,000 square feet on the fourth floor of London's historic Kellogg’s factory.
-It will be centrally located, easily accessible, and have an open concept layout with 21-foot ceilings, ample parking, and an outdoor rooftop space.
-It will provide more interactive play, innovative exhibits, and shared spaces where children and families can learn and grow.
+The new London Children’s Museum occupies 36,000 square feet on the fourth floor of London's historic Kellogg’s factory.
+Centrally located and easily accessible, this space will provide millions of children and families with more interactive play, innovative exhibits, and shared spaces where they can learn and grow for years to come.

 Help Bring Us Home